phantomhaircuts/mongo-intro/readme.md

 ### Help

 ```
-help
+> help
 ```

 #### ThinkShare (2min):
 Based on what you see in the help menu:
 - What jumps out as important?
-- What might be some uses for what you see?
+- What might be useful for debugging?

 ---